wp-insider/simple-membership/simple-membership/readme.txt

 * Comments on your protected posts will also be protected automatically.
 * There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).
 * Ability to customize the content protection message that gets shown to non-members.
+* Ability to partially protect post or page content.
 * Ability to use merge vars in the membership email notification.
 * Membership management side is handled by the plugin.
 * Ability to manually approve your members.